zowe-actions/shared-actions/workflow-remote-call-wait/README.md

 Process:

 1. Fire the event request by constructing a wrapper of [Create a workflow dispatch event](https://docs.github.com/en/rest/reference/actions#create-a-workflow-dispatch-event) using curl;
 2. Parse the returned complete workflow list and pinpoint the triggered workflow called by this action with a matched random ID generated.
-The random ID will appear as one of the step names;
+The random ID will appear as one of the step names; (The idea of putting inputs to the step name for parsing comes from [here](https://stackoverflow.com/questions/69479400/get-run-id-after-triggering-a-github-workflow-dispatch-event/69500478#69500478))
 3. Remember this workflow run id, wait and poll its status
 4. Finish this action upon triggered workflow being completed (success, failed, or cancelled)